medelae/AquariumVisualizer/README.md

 - *insert video here in future update*

 This was a fun present for a friend!
-I hand-drew and animated his favorite characters having a good time.
+I hand-drew and animated his favorite characters going for a swim.
 The "fishy" movement is a combination of transforms, varying alpha channels, and interpolation motion programming via Renpy's Animation and Transform Language (ATL).

 ![akagi1](https://user-images.githubusercontent.com/80881875/113247044-2f32d480-9288-11eb-8848-43f66b92b417.png)